One-half reflected entropy is not a lower bound for entanglement of purification: Implications and discussions

 Therefore, we want to examine whether the bound-violating quantum states we found are holographic.
 Holographic states obey a special information-theoretic property: the tripartite mutual information (TMI) among arbitrary disjoint spatial regions should always remain negative~\cite{Hayden:2011ag}.
 The TMI for a tripartite system is defined as the following:

 where $I_2(A:B) \coloneqq S(A)+ S(B) - S(AB)$ is the bipartite mutual information which measures two-interval correlations.
 For each four-party state, there are four possible TMIs one could define.
-In Fig.~\ref{fig:i3}, we plot the maximum of the possible TMIs, denoted as ${\rm Max}(I_3)$, for the bound-violating states.
+We computed the maximum of the possible TMIs, denoted as ${\rm Max}(I_3)$, for the bound-violating states with $ \Delta < 0$ found in Sec.\ref{sec: numerics} at $q = 1$ and for all states the maximum TMI was positive.
+Positive $I_3$ implies a ``classical'' correlation behavior between the multiplets \cite{caceffo2023negative} existing in each of the bound-violating states.

 For all states, we observe positive ${\rm Max}(I_3)$, which implies that these states lie outside the holographic entropy cone.
 On the other hand, the counter-examples in~\cite{Hayden:2023yij} with non-monotonically decreasing reflected entropy correspond to classical probability distributions.
-In some sense, this means the states we found share a property reminiscent of these counter-examples in~\cite{Hayden:2023yij}, although, for the latter, we could not observe a negative gap function at $q=1$.
+In some sense, this means the states we found share a property reminiscent of these counter-examples in~\cite{Hayden:2023yij}, although, for the latter, we could not observe a negative $\Delta$ function at $q=1$.

-To explicitly examine whether the bound violation exists for quantum states with holographic duals, we modify the objective gap function in Eq.~\ref{eq:gap} by adding a penalty term, $\Gamma$: .
-Namely, we penalize any positive TMI.
-Interestingly, our optimizer did not yield a negative gap for these penalized optimizations at any of the previously examined system sizes.
+To examine explicitly whether the bound violation exists for quantum states with holographic duals, we modify the objective $\Delta$ function in Eq.~\ref{eq:gap} by adding a penalty term, $\Gamma$: Namely, we penalize any positive TMI.
+Interestingly, our optimizer did not yield a negative $\Delta$ for these penalized optimizations at any of the previously examined system sizes.

 We also construct holographic quantum states from a type of tensor-network construction called the multi-scale entanglement renormalization ansatz (MERA)~\cite{vidal2007entanglement}.
 MERA is a construction that generates a $(D+1)$-dimensional holographic geometry and has been widely studied and implemented on quantum computers~\cite{vidal2008class,evenbly2014scaling,anand2022holographic}.
-Despite using a similar numerical technique to the one in Sec.~\ref{sec: numerics}, our searches on 8- and 16-qubit MERAs were unable to yield a negative entanglement gap at $q=1$.
+Despite using a similar numerical technique to the one in Sec.~\ref{sec: numerics}, our searches on 8- and 16-qubit MERAs were unable to yield a negative entanglement $\Delta$ at $q=1$.

 From these two pieces of evidence we conclude that even though our work refutes Conj~\ref{conj:lb} for generic quantum states, the relationship between reflected entropy and entanglement of purification could remain valid for holographic states.
 That is to say, the modified version of Conj~\ref{conj:lb}: \begin{conjecture} For all bipartite quantum states with holographic duals,